 Whether it's your first or fiftieth auction, chances are you could benefit from employing some new techniques to extract money from the audience.
 There's virtually always money left to give, and new strategies give you the tools to raise more without making guests feel nickel-and-dimed.
 Today we're joined by Nelson Jay, the "Bowtie Benefit Auctioneer" based in Seattle, Wash.
 In a recent episode of our podcast Events with Benefits, Jay provided a bevy of ideas from the cutting edge of event fundraising.

-There are many different elements that can make up the program of a fundraising event, including speeches, videos, saying grace, singing the national anthem, presenting awards, having a special entertainer and more.
-But the most important components are the fundraising centerpieces of the night: the fund-a-need, live and silent auctions.
+There are many different elements that can make up the program of a fundraising event: speeches, videos, saying grace, singing the national anthem, presenting awards, having a special entertainer and more.
+But the most important components are the fundraising centerpieces of the night: the fund-a-need, live auction and silent auction.
 With just a few hours to raise as much revenue as possible, it's imperative the auction timeline keep everyone's focus on fundraising.
-A poorly planned agenda can sink an entire event.
+Indeed, a poorly planned agenda can sink an entire event.

 Most event organizers know a big portion of the night's proceeds comes from the fund-a-need, also commonly known as a cash appeal, special appeal or fund-a-cause.
 Nonetheless, this revenue strategy can be tough to execute properly.

 To pull off a successful charity gala, golf tournament, benefit auction and more, profits don't "just happen."
 Recently we discussed the need for fundraising events to create a profit plan that (1) keeps the focus on fundraising throughout the entire evening and (2) incorporates a wide variety of revenue streams.